artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 };
 ```

-Built on top of the other 2 implementations, we use RelayQueryResponseCache to query GraphQL requests based on query
-and variables.
-Every time a mutation is done, we should invalidate all cache as we are not sure how this affect all
-cached queries responses.

 ### Network using Observable

-Relay provides a limited implementation of [ESObservables][].
-I recommend reading [A General Theory of
+Relay provides a limited implementation of the upcoming [ESObservables][] spec.
+I recommend reading [A General
-Reactivity][reactivity] to understand why we need to use Observable instead of promises in some situations.
-While a
+Theory of Reactivity][reactivity] to understand why Observables are a great solution instead of promises in some
-promise is one value in a time space, an observable is a stream of values in a time space.
+situations.
+Notably; a promise is one value in a time space, an observable is a stream of values in a time space.

 ```js
 const fetchFunction = async (